caadxyz/ikuku.cn/cases/GARS-NEPAL.md

 Sujeet: President of China-Nepal Economic and Trade Promotion Association.

+### 尼泊尔当地协调人/Coordinator from Nepal
+Rajendra Shrestha :  Entrepreneur
+Business Development Director: ESTS Pvt.
+Ltd. Director: Citizen Hydropower Pvt.
+Ltd.
+Academics: MBA from Tribhuvan University, Nepal Resource/Strength: Has reliable contacts with important suppliers of Infrastructure related industries/projects as well as other supplier of goods and services at domestic and Int’l front.
+Major supplier of goods and services to many projects including Hydro Power Projects, hotels and Apartments.

+### 结构专业顾问/ Structural consultant
+Saroj  Shrestha: Structural Engineer
+Davis, Bowen & Friedel, Inc., Salisbury, Maryland, USA Masters of Science in Structural Engineering,University of Mississippi, University, Mississippi, USA (Aug 99 – May 02) Bachelor of Science in Civil Engineering, Kuvempu University, Karnataka, India.
+(Aug 92 - Nov 96) 15+ years of cumulative experience in structural design, analysis, and construction of Building Structures, Bridges, Baseball Stadiums, and Retaining Walls.

 ### 活动新闻发言人/spokesman for this activity
 包千石/Bao Qianshi

 ### 活动咨询与答疑/contacts & QA
 邮箱/email: nepaltibet@163.com